Pontifical Urban University: History

 In 1798, following the disruption surrounding the creation of the Roman Republic and the Napoleonic Wars, the college was closed and some of the students were received by the Lazarists at Montecitorio.
 This arrangement lasted until 1809, when even this last remnant of the college was suppressed.
 In 1814, however, some of the Propaganda students were again received by the Lazarists, and in 1817 the Urbaniana was reopened.
 From 1836 until 1848, it operated under the direction of the Jesuits.

 At the beginning of the twentieth century, the Urban College was still housed in the Palazzo di Propaganda Fide in Piazza di Spagna.
 At that time, the average number of its resident students was about one hundred and ten.
 Those resident students were necessarily from countries that fell under the responsibility of the Propaganda.
 Then as now, however, the Urbaniana operates its own schools, which are attended by other students not subject to the Congregation for the Evangelization of Peoples.
 In fact, since 1966, the Urbaniana has accepted the affiliation of seminaries and institutes of philosophy, theology, missiology, and canon law from all over the world.
 The total number of students educated under the auspices of the Urbanianum was about five hundred in 1910.

 In 1926, the College moved from its historic home in the Piazza di Spagna to its current campus on the Janiculum, overlooking Saint Peter's Square.
 Its first home there was a relatively modest building, but it is now housed in a much-expanded group of buildings.

 The university was endowed with the title "pontifical" with the motu proprio Fidei propagandae of Pope John XXIII on October 1, 1962.

+In 2021, Sister Pietra Luana (Etra) Modica, a Scalabrinian nun, was appointed as Secretary General of the university.
+She is the first woman to hold the post since the organisation was founded.